niontrix/picture-in-picture-everywhere/README.md

 # Picture-in-Picture Everywhere

-A simple Chrome Extension to make use of the [Picture-in-Picture Web API](https://wicg.github.io/picture-in-picture/) on any website irrespective of wether the website would like you to only watch a video in that browser tab.
+A simple Browser Extension (right now it's targeted at Chrome-based Browsers) to make use of the [Picture-in-Picture Web API](https://wicg.github.io/picture-in-picture/) on any website regardless of wether the website would like you to only watch a video in that browser tab.

 <img src="https://raw.githubusercontent.com/niontrix/picture-in-picture-everywhere/master/screenshot.png">